AdobeDocs/aem-forms-automated-conversion-service.en/help/generate-document-of-record-during-conversion.md

    <td>
     <ul>
      <li><a href="#use-input-form-as-template-to-generate-document-of-record">Enable DoR generation before adaptive form conversion to generate DoR using source form as the template</a></li>
-     <li><a href="#edit-adaptive-form-properties-to-generate-document-of-record">Edit adaptive form properties after adaptive form conversion to generate Document of Record using default template, source form as the template, or any other form template</a></li>
+     <li><a href="#edit-adaptive-form-properties-to-generate-document-of-record">Edit adaptive form properties after adaptive form conversion to enable DoR generation using default template, source form as the template, or any other form template</a></li>
     </ul> </td>
   </tr>
  </tbody>